 Powell River’s mill town roots are on display in the historic Townsite, which celebrated its 100th anniversary in 2010.
 Join a walking tour or pick up your own self-guided map at the Visitor Centre.

 The Patricia Theatre serves as the cultural hub of Townsite, with a restoration that maintains the original experience of movie-goers paired with a state-of-the-art digital and sound system.
 Spectacular live events can still be attended here, too!

-A newer yet key component of Historic Townsite, Townsite Brewing Inc. set the stage for when they opened their doors back in 2012.
-They offer tours and tastings with fifteen beers on tap, including three rotating taps for BC craft ciders & breweries, plus Raincoast Kambucha with two additional taps for those that are looking for a non-alcoholic choice.
-Also don’t miss your chance to pick up some groovy souvies.
+A newer yet key component of Historic Townsite, Townsite Brewing Inc. opened their doors back in 2012.
+They offer tours and tastings with fifteen beers on tap, including three rotating taps for BC craft ciders & breweries, plus Raincoast Kambucha for those looking for a non-alcoholic choice.
+And don’t miss your chance to pick up some cool brewery swag and souvenirs.

 For more information on Historic Townsite visit Powell River Historical Museum online.